glouppe/info8006-introduction-to-ai/lecture7.md

 class: middle

-- The (multivariate) Normal density is the only density for real random variables that is **closed under marginalization and multiplication**.
+The (multivariate) Normal density is the only density for real random variables that is **closed under marginalization and multiplication**.
+Also
-- Also, a linear (or affine) function of a Normal random variable is Normal; and, a sum of Normal variables is Normal.
+- a linear (or affine) function of a Normal random variable is Normal;
+- a sum of Normal variables is Normal.

-- For these reasons, most algorithms discussed in this course are tractable only for discrete random variables or Normal random variables.
+For these reasons, most algorithms discussed in this course are tractable only for discrete random variables or Normal random variables.

 ???